ryo048/FracLibrary/README.md

 - Conversion of single fractions or arrays of fractions to decimal values
 - Comparison between fractions (Comparable<Frac> implemented)
 - Array operations (swapping, copying, sorting) that work seamlessly with java.util.Arrays

-- Multiplication operations use Math.multiplyExact to detect overflow and throw an exception if it occurs.
+Multiplication operations use Math.multiplyExact to detect overflow and throw an exception if it occurs.
+Thanks to its immutable design, you can safely use it even in complex calculations.

 ## Example Usage